generia/buildroot/README.md

 ## Install required tools

-The Buildroot make system expects some basic tools to be available as described in the ["Mandatoy packages"](https://buildroot.org/downloads/manual/manual.html#requirement-mandatory) section of the Buildroot "System Requirements".
+The Buildroot make system expects some basic tools to be available as described in the ["Mandatory packages"](https://buildroot.org/downloads/manual/manual.html#requirement-mandatory) section of the Buildroot "System Requirements".

 We need the following tools:
 - autoconf